The Graded Classification Conjecture holds for graphs with disjoint cycles: Composition S-NE graphs

 and let such sets be analogously defined for $F$.
-The set $P_{\tails, i}^{v_{10}}$ is the set of 1-$i$-tails just as in the $n=2$ case.
-Also just like for $n=2$, we have that $C(1i)$ holds for some paths $p,q,d,g,e$ if and only if there are infinitely many tails with the same range as $g$ in $H_j/H_1.$
+The condition $C(1i)$ holds for some paths $p,q,d,g,e$ as in the statement of $C(1i)$ if and only if there are infinitely many tails with the same range as $g$ in $H_j/H_{j-1}$ which are not $lj$-exits in $E$ for any $l>j>1.$